varletjs/rattail/docs/general/is-non-empty-array.md

 # isNonEmptyArray

-Determine whether the input value is a non-empty array
+Determine whether the input value is a `non-empty array`.

 ### Usage